qiemem/eurorack/stages/README.md

 Known issues
 ------------

 - **Having too many clocked LFOs can create tracking problems.** This firmware is somewhat more computationally intensive than the stock.
 As a result, clocked LFOs (which are particularly computationally intensively) can have difficulty tracking if there are too many.
-Typically, four clocked LFOs can be run simultaneously at audio-rate.
-Three can be run at LFO rate simultaneously.
-While this is actively being worked on, in the meantime, you can get some pretty interesting results by running all 6 segments at audio rate.
-See [issue #9](https://github.com/qiemem/eurorack/issues/9).
-- **When chaining modules, only the rightmost module's segment types can be changed.** See #13.
+Currently, five clocked LFOs can be comfortably run simultaneously.
+Adding a sixth will give you some... interesting results.

 See https://github.com/qiemem/eurorack/issues for full list of issues.